-These little nuggets are as good as stolen bits of cookie dough, serepticiously swiped from the bowl.
-Made from gluten-free oats, cinnamon, cranberries, maple syrup and crunchy almond butter, there’s also a little flaxseed for Omega-3s and cinnamon to stabilize the metabolism.
-Oatmeal cranberry energy bites are a bite size nutritional bomb.
+These little energy bites are as good as stolen bits of cookie dough, serepticiously swiped from the bowl.
+Made from gluten-free oats, cinnamon, cranberries, maple syrup and crunchy almond butter, there’s also a little ground flaxseed for Omega-3s and cinnamon to stabilize the metabolism.
+Oatmeal cranberry energy bites are a bitesize nutritional bomb.

-Basically, you just throw everything into a mixing bowl and stir it up.
-Heat the almond butter to help it thin out and mix well with the dry ingredients.
+Basically, you just throw everything in a mixing bowl and stir it up.
+Heat the almond butter to help thin it out and mix well with the dry ingredients.
 Use a cookie scoop or two teaspoons to portion out and then roll the energy bites between the palms of your hands.
 Place them on a parchment-lined cookie sheet and freeze for 30 minutes or refrigerate for 1-2 hours.
-Once they’re chilled, I transfer to a freezer bag or tightly sealed container.
+Once they’re chilled, I transfer to a glass storage container with a tight fitting lid.

 Bite into one of these round morsels and you’ll realize why I’m addicted and try to keep them stocked in our freezer.
 They satisfy a cookie craving, but with a serious nutritional punch.
 When I’m about to have an energy crash in the afternoon, I’ll grab one of these for protein and a little healthy carb boost.
 The trick is to hold off after 1 or 2.